Terms of Use

 1. About these terms

 1.1.
-These terms apply when you browse, access or use our public website located at remedylegal.ai (or any sub‑domains) without logging in to the Platform.
+These terms apply when you browse, access, or use our public website at remedylegal.ai (or any sub-domains) without logging in to the Platform.

 1.2.
-If you create an account or use our tools behind login, Part B (Platform Terms of Service) will also apply.
+If you create an account or use our tools behind login, Part B (Platform Terms of Service) also applies.

 1.3.
 We may update these terms from time to time by posting a new version on the Site.
 If you keep using the Site after changes go live, you agree to the updated terms.